-The mouthpiece itself can be made from a range of materials from traditional stainless steel to sweet iron to special alloy and metal mixes developed after years of research to help horses be more accepting of the bit.
+Another variation to consider is the material that the mouthpiece is made from, from traditional stainless steel to sweet iron to special alloy and metal mixes developed after years of research to help horses be more accepting of the bit.
 We also do a range of plastic happy mouth bits that includes loose ring snaffle options.